 - 15 ounces chickpeas canned, drained and rinsed

-- Drizzle of olive oil or lemon juice
+- Drizzle of olive oil or lemon juice or balsamic vinegar

 - Dash of garlic powder